NCBI-Hackathons/NCBI_PowerTools_Docker/README.md

 # NCBI_PowerTools_Docker
-A Docker iimage with NCBI and other popular Bioinformatics tools.
+A Docker image with NCBI and other popular Bioinformatics tools.

 ## Examples of usage